jumashafara/jumashafara/posts/2024/sql-vs-nosql-dabases/index.md

 - **Use SQL** if the project demands strong consistency, complex queries, and structured data with clear relationships.
 - **Use NoSQL** if the project requires high scalability, flexibility, and the ability to handle large volumes of unstructured data.

-Each option has its place, and sometimes, using a combination of both in a polyglot persistence architecture might be the best approach.

 Understanding the trade-offs helps me make an informed decision, ensuring that the database choice aligns with the project's goals and requirements.